 - Be a Positive Role Model.
 Children often model the behaviors exhibited at home.
 Even if parents drink responsibly, a child may still believe that means it’s okay for him or her to drink, too.
 Allow parental behavior and activities in the home to be a positive example.

 - Seek Support.
 Effective support is vital to both the parents and the child who’s using alcohol.
 Reach out to a counselor or alcohol rehab center for guidance on how to approach a child who’s drinking.
 This type of support can help the whole family progress toward health and hope.

 Whether an adult is a parent, teacher, community leader or mentor, there’s a responsibility to look out for and advocate on behalf of the children under our care.
 By working together, adults can be on the same page regarding the ways in which they help support a child who’s overcoming addiction or breaking free from a social group that encourages alcohol abuse.
 Wisdom and knowledge accumulated over the years, allows adults to help children at-risk to find healthier ways to deal with stress and fill time.

-Working hand-in-hand with a counselor or alcohol rehabilitation center can make a tremendous difference for both the adult and child who are affected by the child’s use of alcohol.
+Working hand-in-hand with a counselor or alcohol rehabilitation center can make a tremendous difference for both the adult and child who are affected by underage drinking.
 When the situation is spiraling out of control, and those around the at-risk child feel helpless and confused, a staff or caring, compassionate people at a rehab facility can provide effective treatment techniques to assist the child in overcoming alcohol abuse.
 A multi-faceted approach can help a family as they endeavor to support their child in building a strong foundation for sober living.
-No family should have to go through the confusion and pain of alcohol abuse alone.
+No family should have to go through the confusion and pain of alcohol abuse or underage drinking alone.